Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 49ers stats and trends

-- In San Francisco's 17 games this season, it has nine wins against the spread.
+- San Francisco has played 17 games, with nine wins against the spread.

-- This year, the 49ers have two ATS wins in three games as an underdog of 3 points or more.
+- The 49ers have been underdogs by 3 points or more three times this season and have covered the spread twice.

-- San Francisco's games this year have hit the over eight times in 17 opportunities (47.1%).
+- San Francisco's games this season have eclipsed the over/under eight times in 17 opportunities (47.1%).

-- San Francisco is 8-3 against the spread and 9-2 overall in games when it puts up more than 21.1 points.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.1 points.

-- When San Francisco picks up over 351.0 yards, the team is 6-4 against the spread and 7-3 overall.
+- San Francisco is 6-4 against the spread and 7-3 overall when the team picks up over 351.0 yards.

-- The 49ers have 24 giveaways this season, while the Cowboys have 34 takeaways.

 Home and road insights